cudpp/cudpp/README.md

 - Los Alamos National Laboratory
 - Generous hardware donations from NVIDIA

-CUDPP Copyright and Software License           {#license-overview}
+CUDPP Copyright and Software License
 ====================================

 CUDPP is copyright The Regents of the University of California, Davis campus